 oo...o.o.oo.o...o.oo.ooo...o..o.

-Every visual presence causes the emergence of certain visual rhythm (is there any need at all to take a reserve and limit this to "at least two" elements of any quality?).
-It is only to be expected for the simpler rhythms to be more available - an easier read.
+Every visual presence causes the emergence of certain visual rhythm.
+It is only to be expected for the simpler rhythms to be more available – an easier read.

-Beside simplicity, one more ingredient makes the rhythm obvious: its dynamic character.
-The real elements of rhythm are not the actual shapes and colors in image as much as the visual forces these produce.
-All the composition forces here mentioned are a part of this, which defines the rhythm as a direct product and a manifestation of composition itself.
-Strong and obvious rhythm is an exhibition of strong forces which, well phased, create an active stream of energy - perceived so clearly that is often taken as the essential axis of composition.
+Beside simplicity, one more ingredient makes the rhythm obvious: its driving character.
+The real elements of rhythm are not the actual shapes and colors in image as much as the visual forces these produce: rhythm is a direct product and a manifestation of the composition itself.
+Strong and obvious rhythm is an exhibition of strong forces which, well phased, create an active stream of energy – that is often taken as the dominant axis of composition.

 rhythm

 The rhythm here isn't very obvious, but its appearance is quite interesting.
 A very static and strong image, anchored by the central mass, gets the first stimulus by the right window "jumping" away from branch on the ground.
-The sliver of window in the upper right amplifies that movement to the intensively dynamic relation.
-Only then do we start to go back connecting all the rhythmic elements (similar and not) into almost theatrically ironic mix of the two different image halves, successfully keeping the eye bouncing around like a ping pong ball.
+The sliver of window in the upper right amplifies that movement.
+Only then do we start going back, connecting all the rhythmic elements (similar and not) into an almost ironic mix of the two different image halves, successfully keeping the eye bouncing around like a ping pong ball.